-After looking at several different ways to manage records, here are the 8 steps that we believe are the mainstays of a solid records management program.
+Here are the 8 steps that we believe are the mainstays of a solid records management program.

-Step 1: Completely inventory all records
+Step 1: Complete inventory of all records

-- What steps of the process need to be managed
+- What steps of the process need to be managed?

 Step 3: Develop a records retention and destruction schedule